SchokiCoder/book_modern_c/src/setup.md

 You can use VirtualBox, or WSL if you are on MS Windows, which would also take care of the next step of choosing a distro.

-If you go out and look for the Linux install software, i gotta tell you that's not how it works.
+If you go out and look for the Linux install software, I gotta tell you that's not how it works.
 There is not just the one Linux install-disk or something like that.
-Rather, there are hundreds, which is what we call distributions or distros, but don't fret over which one to pick, because i recommend you just use Linux Mint.
+Rather, there are hundreds, which is what we call distributions or distros, but don't fret over which one to pick, because I recommend you just use Linux Mint.
 It is good for beginners, definitively enough for the purposes of this book, and it's DEBIAN-BASED:
 <https://linuxmint.com/download.php>